ihmeuw/vivarium/docs/source/tutorials/running_a_simulation/interactive.rst

 ==================================

-In this tutorial, we'll walk through getting a simulation up and running in an interactive setting such as a Python interpreter or Jupyter notebook and do a little exploration of the simulation model.
+In this tutorial, we'll walk through getting a simulation up and running in an interactive setting such as a Python interpreter or Jupyter notebook.

 Running a simulation in this way is useful for a variety of reasons, foremost for debugging and validation work.
 It allows for changing simulation